SteelSavant/awe/README.md

 Types of component
 ------------------
-### @Packed
+### implements PooledComponent
-This is a component that can be represented by bytes, thus doesn't have any fields whose type is not primitve.
+This is a component that is pooled automatically.
 ### @Empty
 This is a component that is used for marking components and has no fields.
 ### Regular